Hi-P Conflict Minerals Policy

 Release time:2023.09.05

-Hi-P’s products, like many other high-tech companies, contain various metals that were purchased from third-party vendors and originate from all over the world.
-These metals include tin, tantalum, tungsten and gold, which are known as “3TG” which also referred to as “conflict minerals.”
-These metals have been labeled “conflict minerals” because they are sourced, in part, from the conflict-laden Democratic Republic of Congo and adjoining countries (the “Conflict Region”), and because some of the trading of these metals is believed to be funding the illegal armed groups responsible for the conflict there.
+Hi-P's products, like those of many other high-tech companies, contain various metals purchased from third-party vendors worldwide.
+These metals include tin, tantalum, tungsten, and gold, collectively known as “3TG” and also referred to as “conflict minerals.”
+These metals have been labeled “conflict minerals” because they are sourced, in part, from the conflict-affected Democratic Republic of Congo and adjoining countries (the “Conflict Region”), and because some trading of these metals is believed to finance illegal armed groups responsible for the conflict there.

-Hi-P is committed to exercise due diligence in accordance to OECD Guidance regarding the source and chain of custody of such metals, and satisfied the reporting and sourcing of this requirements.
+Hi-P is committed to exercising due diligence in accordance with the OECD Guidance regarding the source and chain of custody of such metals and has fulfilled the reporting and sourcing requirements.

-Hi-P expects that its suppliers have adopted policy which is consistent with OECD Due Diligence Guidance and have developed processes in place to identify the source of the Conflict Minerals contained in their products, and that those metals are validated “conflict-free” by independent third-party organization or audit program.
+Hi-P expects its suppliers to have adopted policies consistent with the OECD Due Diligence Guidance and to have developed processes to identify the source of Conflict Minerals contained in their products.
+Furthermore, these metals should be validated as “conflict-free” by an independent third-party organization or audit program.

-Hi-P will seek alternative sources of these 3TG metals if any of our suppliers cannot demonstrate sufficient due diligence documenting that the metals used in the manufacture of our products are conflict-free.
+Hi-P will seek alternative sources of these 3TG metals if any of our suppliers cannot demonstrate sufficient due diligence documenting that the metals used in manufacturing our products are conflict-free.

-Hip is committed to communicate CMRT policy with all our subcontractors and suppliers.
+Hi-P is committed to communicating the CMRT policy to all our subcontractors and suppliers.

-Hip is committed that the supplier not to source 3TG that directly or indirectly benefit armed groups that are perpetrators of serious human rights abuse in the DRC or an adjoining country.
+Hi-P requires that suppliers do not source 3TG metals that directly or indirectly benefit armed groups perpetrating serious human rights abuses in the DRC or adjoining countries.

-Hip ensure the supplier does not ban all minerals from the DRC or an adjoining country.
+Hi-P ensures that suppliers do not impose a blanket ban on all minerals from the DRC or adjoining countries.

 Hi-P Conflict Minerals Policy(图1)Hi-P Conflict Minerals Policy.pdf